Web Accessibility Testing Fundamentals & Tool Selection

 });

-This configuration injects axe into Playwright E2E tests and filters by impact severity.
-Setting detailedReport: true outputs structured JSON that CI systems parse for automated ticket creation.
-The true final parameter forces test failure on detected violations.
+This configuration injects axe into Playwright E2E tests and filters by impact severity. detailedReport: true outputs structured violation data that CI systems can parse.
+The checkA11y call throws and fails the test when violations matching the impact filter are detected.

 Compliance Mapping & Audit Reporting